dominickrandazzo/1600final/1600finalP.md

 ## Highlighting

+You can highlight sections of text by using a back-tick before and after the text.
+This will make it stand out.

+Here is the syntax for text highlighting.

+##### The second half `is highlighted .`

 Highlighting code applies the color coding that coding languages use within markdown.
 Markdown doesn't innately support code highlighting; however, most of the programs that run markdown, such as GitHub, does support code highlighting.
 The render program you use also haas to support the language that you are trying to highlight.
 I will be using javascript and python in this example as GitHub supports those.
 Highlighted lines of code are started by using three back-ticks ```, you then signify the language you are using immediatly after the back-ticks, and finally you signal the end of the highlighting by also using three back-ticks ``` at the end.